 Munich’s future may well be located just behind the Ostbahnhof.
-An industrial site is being transformed into a trendy urban quarter that’s attracting visitors and locals alike.
+An industrial site is being transformed into a trendy urban quarter that’s attracting visitors and locals alike for almost seven years now.
 Some would like to settle here, while others just like to enjoy the moment.
 After all, there’s something for everyone in the Werksviertel-Mitte.
 This is where creativity meets commerce, work combines with living, and underground and mainstream come together.

 The motto in the east of Munich is “Redefining Urban Life”.
-It’s home to one of the most exciting urban development projects in Germany.
+What is happening here is considered one of the most exciting urban development projects in the country, which was only awarded the German Urban Development Prize in May 2023.
 The old and the new are united here.
 Remodelled industrial buildings stand next to futuristic new structures, highlighting the area’s architectural extravagance.
-The tone has been set by New York’s Meatpacking District: The slaughterhouse district has been turned into a glamorous neighbourhood that isn’t afraid to remember its roots.
+Some see similarities to New York's hip Meatpacking District or Berlin's trendy corners.

-The Werksviertel-Mitte is set to welcome the addition of 1,500 new flats and offices, including loft apartments, and around 7,000 jobs will be created.
-These will also be joined by hotels, shops, a school and daycare centres.
+In the entire Werksviertel, around 1,500 new flats and offices, some in loft style, are to be built in the next few years, with around 7,000 jobs.
+In the meantime, hotels, shops, a school and day-care centres have also been added.
 And the Bavarian Radio Symphony Orchestra is looking to develop a new concert hall in the heart of the district – right next to street and graffiti art.
 The Austrian architect Cukrowicz Nachbaur has been commissioned to design the building.
 His pyramid-like design with a striking glass façade is seen as a rather prestigious project in Munich.
 The seven-storey glass building will house a large concert hall with 1,800 seats, a small hall with up to 800 seats, rehearsal rooms, a foyer and a restaurant.
-It’s scheduled to open in 2021.
+The planned opening has unfortunately been delayed due to the pandemic, but the hope for implementation remains.

 Today there is room for offices - and attention: for a flock of sheep on the roof.

 Huge flower boxes can be moved along tracks throughout the district, providing a nice green setting and a little shade to snooze and relax.
-The tracks are reminiscent of times gone by, when the 38 hectares of land were still used as an industrial site.
-The departure of the local companies sparked the beginning of a new era whose hallmark is still very much evident in the Werksviertel-Mitte to this day.
+The rails are reminiscent of earlier Pfanni times, when the 39 hectares of land were still used as an factory site.
+In the mid-90s, the companies moved out and a new era began, whose signature still finds its place in the Werksviertel-Mitte today and is quite noticeable.
 This started in the years following 1996, when lots of night owls were lured to the district behind the Ostbahnhof, where they first visited “Kunstpark Ost”, followed by “Kultfabrik” and the “Optimolwerke”.

 The "Nachtkantine" was first an original Pfanni canteen, then a meeting place for party-goers, and is now experiencing its revival as a restaurant with bar and live stage.